SSA suggests an experience, not a permanent identity. It implies a set of feelings, not a way of life.

 Why Not Just Embrace Being Gay?

-In today’s world, what could possibly motivate men like us to try to minimize our sexual or romantic responses to other men, or to see if we can increase our romantic interests in women, if possible?
+In today’s world, what could possibly motivate men like us to try to minimize our sexual or romantic responses to other men, or to see if we can increase our romantic interests in women?

-There is no one answer to that question.
+There is not one single answer to that question.
 But some of the things that motivate many of us are: